Posts contain affiliate links, see disclosure for more details.

 Creating a budget is something that is easy to keep putting off, it’s not the most exciting of tasks and can be a bit daunting.
 Maybe you just don’t want to face it – I know I never really want to see the amount I spend on takeaways written down in black and white!
 But having and using a budget is actually a really good idea to help manage your finances.

-This post takes you through step by step and I share my own budget spreadsheet for you to use, so you can easily begin creating a budget while avoiding having to deal with any complicated maths.
+This post takes you through step by step and I share a free budget spreadsheet for you to use, so you can easily begin creating a budget while avoiding having to deal with any complicated maths.

 Why use a budget?